-Strategic foresight is a discipline that empowers individuals and businesses with improved preparedness for the different futures they may experience in the near and distant future.
+Strategic foresight is a discipline that empowers individuals and organizations with improved preparedness for the different futures they may experience in the near and distant future.

-More specifically, this discipline enables practitioners to identify the driving forces of change and disruption that will influence future events in a way that systematically reveals the possible, plausible, and probable futures that lie ahead but with the ultimate goal of selecting one preferred future to pursue strategically.
-The graph below illustrates the different futures the strategic foresight professional attempts to explore.
+This discipline enables practitioners to identify the driving forces of change and disruption that will influence future events in a way that systematically reveals the possible, plausible, and probable futures that lie ahead but with the ultimate goal of selecting one preferred future to pursue strategically.
+The graph below illustrates the different futures that strategic foresight professionals attempt to explore.

 The Quantumrun Foresight approach

-Our international team of analysts monitor and review media and research reports from a wide range of fields and industries.
+Our international team of analysts monitors and reviews journals and research reports from a wide range of industries.
 We regularly interview and survey our large network of subject matter experts to gather on-the-ground observations from their particular fields.
-Then, using a combination of proprietary software and our experienced analyst insights, we make informed forecasts about future trends and scenarios that are both comprehensive and multidisciplinary.
+After integrating and assessing these insights inside the Quantumrun Foresight Platform, we then make informed forecasts about future trends and scenarios that are both comprehensive and multidisciplinary.

-The result of our research assists organizations in the development of new or improved products, services, and business models, as well as assisting organizations to decide what investments to make or not make in the near to distant future.
+The result of our research assists organizations in the development of new or improved products, services, policies, and business models, as well as assisting organizations in deciding what investments to make or avoid in the near-to-distant future.

 To illustrate our approach, the following process is the default methodology that the Quantumrun Foresight team applies to any foresight project: